-- In the past year, we have continued to increase brand desirability by consistent and relevant communication, focused investment and attractive innovations, which has resulted in an increased/maintained brand preference (top 3) in the vast majority of Electrolux markets.
+- In the past year, we have continued to increase brand desirability by consistent and relevant communication, focused investment and attractive innovations, which has resulted in continued growth in brand preference (top 3) in a majority of Electrolux markets.

 A sustainability leader – a competitive advantage for growth

 - Consumers, retailers and authorities increasingly prioritize sustainability.

 - ~2/3 of global consumers are willing to pay more for sustainable goods¹).

 - ~3/4 of global consumers believe sustainability is more important than before the coronavirus pandemic²).